 This demand may appear strange coming from an organization that specializes in navigating the difficulties of taxes to earn from filing millions of returns.
 Nonetheless, the CEO of H&R Block Bill Cobb said on Tuesday that he supports deliberations to make the 74,000-page tax code significantly less onerous.
+Simplify Taxes is the goal.

 Cobb told “Squawk Box” on CNBC there are several ways to make the tax code simpler.
 He also said, however, that he thinks it is silly to discuss simply break up a 74,000-page code on the basis that it is too complex to go to zero pages.